IT-Academy-BCN/nodeInitialDemo/README.md

 ### Exercise 1

 - Create a server with Express
-- Create an endpoint that sends a json with my name age and URL
+- Create a /user endpoint that GETs a json with my name age and URL

 ### Exercise 2